Watchers Council – Slayer Rec Room – Moments Later

 Faith chuckled, shaking her head.
 “Yeah, but she’s halfway across the globe, all alone with Kadin, holed up in a motel somewhere.”
 She suddenly stopped smiling and looked over to see the uncomfortable expression on Mia’s face.
 “Damn, Mia,” Faith said, turning towards the other woman.
 “Sometimes my mouth overloads my brain.
 You know I didn’t mean it like that.
 Ken would never do anything to hurt you.”

 Mia sighed and looked down at her nails.
 “You know, Faith, I really want to believe that.”
 She paused and looked back up at her.
 “But…lately, I just don’t.”

-"Hey," Faith said reaching over to place a gentle hand on the woman’s shoulder.
-"Kennedy loves you.
-She’d never do that.
-She’s a very passionate person who too often thinks with her heart and not her head."
+“Hey,” Faith said, reaching over to place a gentle hand on the woman’s shoulder.
+“Kennedy loves you.
+She’s a very passionate person.
+A lot of the time, she thinks with her heart instead of her head.”

 Mia sighed.
 “Yeah…that’s what I’m afraid of.”

 Sofitel Hotel – Suite 310 – Same Time

 Kennedy kissed Kadin deeply, their shared moans echoing through the silent room.

 The hunter had one hand on Kennedy’s hip, the other woven tightly in her dark hair.
 The slayer had one hand on the bed next to Kadin’s head, the other roaming her right side.